Skip to main content

 Funding Sources and Support Initiatives

 • Pilot-T Programme: This initiative, managed by the Research Council of Norway and Innovation Norway, focuses on developing new mobility and transport solutions through innovation and research, including R&D activities, prototyping, and demonstration projects.
-The program encourages collaboration between R&D providers and industry partners to bring emerging transport technologies closer to market readiness.
+The programme encourages collaboration between R&D providers and industry partners to bring emerging transport technologies closer to market readiness.

-• Green Platform Initiative: This initiative promotes sustainable economic growth by funding large-scale projects that create new green industries, including transport.
+• Green Platform Initiative: This initiative from the Research Council of Norway promotes sustainable economic growth by funding large-scale projects that create new green industries, including transport.
 The focus is on collaborative projects that can scale Norway's green transformation, integrating sustainable transport solutions with environmental goals.

-(Last updated: 04/11/2024)
+(Last updated: 18/05/2026)